The next Byrdseed.TV registration window opens in 9 days! Learn more.

-Every lesson needs an objective and every objective should have four clear parts:
+Every lesson needs an objective, and every objective should have four clear parts:

-• Resource(s): Where students will get information.
+- Resource(s): Where students will get the information.

 Shortcut: I created The Differentiator to help you develop differentiated objectives.
 But you’ll understand it much better if you read this whole article.